LawrenceWarren/KoMo2/README.md

 ![Single-step execute button](./res/readme-pictures/singlestepbutton.png)

-There is a button on the bar at the top of the screen which displays an arcing blow arrow.
+There is a button on the bar at the top of the screen which displays an arcing blue arrow.
 Upon pressing this button, the ARM emulator will perform perform a single step of execution - whatever instruction is at the memory address indicated by the value in the Program Counter register will be executed - and then stop.

 The single step execution button is only accessible when _KoMo2_ is in certain states, and can be executed using the shortcut **F6**.